 If you feel your treatment has been below standard, you have the right to complain.
 It’s natural to feel bad about complaining about a service which is already under pressure.
 Ultimately, however, it’s to improve patient services and to ensure what happened to you doesn’t happen to anyone else.

 Case study | Delayed sepsis diagnosis

 Our expert team of medical negligence solicitors is headed up by panel members of Action Against Medical Accidents, the charity for patient safety and justice, and the Law Society’s Clinical Negligence Accreditation Scheme.
-We’ve also been awarded a band 1 ranking (the highest available) by Chambers and Partners UK for our medical negligence practice.
+We also hold a band 1 ranking (the highest available) from Chambers and Partners UK.